-between different tiers of political authority.
-This may be in one country, in a federal system; but the same principles apply to regional integration and international cooperation and coordination.
+This position has an inherent plausibility and even attraction.
+Central bank autonomy becomes more important as more emphasis is given to policy coordination between different tiers of political authority.
+This may be in one country, within a federal system; but the same principles apply to regional integration and international cooperation and coordination.
 Without central bank autonomy, monetary policy can rapidly become a cause of disintegration and political fragmentation.
-To give some striking historical examples, hyper-inflation in Germany in the early 1920s promoted separatism in the Rhineland, Bavaria, and Saxony, as these states believed that the central monetary authorities in Berlin were unfairly giving credits and injecting liquidity to the corporations and public authorities that were near at hand.
-In 1980s Yugoslavia and in the Soviet Union in the early 1990s, inflation and hyper-inflation lead to a distrust of Belgrade and Moscow, and a demand for regional independence and autonomy.
+To give some striking historical examples, hyperinflation in Germany in the early 1920s promoted separatism in the Rhineland, Bavaria, and Saxony, as these states believed that the central monetary authorities in Berlin were unfairly giving credits to and injecting liquidity into the corporations and public authorities that were near at hand.
+In Yugoslavia in the 1980s and in the Soviet Union in the early 1990s, inflation and hyper-inflation led to a distrust of Belgrade and Moscow, and a demand for regional independence and autonomy. \